What We Believe

 THEA 350 TRENDS IN WESTERN THEATRE HISTORY I (3 credits)

 This course is an overview of the formal elements that distinguish one theatrical period from another.
 By the end of the course the student will be able to 1) accurately list and define the scriptural and performance elements of most Western dramatic forms, 2) accurately identify the historical period of a play based on analysis of dramatic elements, and 3) effectively develop and execute research of a play to gain greater depth of knowledge concerning that play.
-(RCH)
+(A-TH, RCH)

 THEA 360 ACTING STYLES (4 credits)